WHY A SPECIAL ATTORNEY FOR MILITARY DIVORCE?

 >Set dollar amount – “Mary gets $450 a month from John’s military pension.”

 >Formula – “Mary gets half of the marital share of John’s retired pay, consisting of 120 months of military service during their marriage divided by the total number of months of John’s creditable military service.”
 [Used when John is still serving]

 >Hypothetical – “Mary gets 41.23% of the retired pay of a sergeant first class (E-7) with 22 years of creditable service and a retired pay base of $7,123 per month.”

 Can I stop this case dead in the water for a while, since my military duties are keeping me too busy to pay attention to the case?

-It’s possible if you use the Servicemembers Civil Relief Act (called “The Soldiers’ and Sailors’ Civil Relief Act” until December 2003).
+It’s possible if you use the Servicemembers Civil Relief Act (previously called “The Soldiers’ and Sailors’ Civil Relief Act”).
 This federal law allows the delay of a civil case or administrative hearing for 90 days or longer if certain conditions in the statute are met.

 IF I HAVE OTHER QUESTIONS, WHAT SHOULD I DO?